 When children are in this state of mind, you cannot force them to talk to you.
-Any sort of force will make the situation worse.
+Any force will make the situation worse.

 If your child still does not want to talk about it, that’s alright.

-Follow up with a consequence, if this matter is serious enough that it warrants a conversation.
+Follow up with a consequence, if this matter is severe enough that it warrants a conversation.

 Backtalk Response: You Don’t Love Me

-However, you can reinforce the rules you have set and discuss that the issue is not about love.
+However, you can reinforce the rules you have set and discussed that the issue is not about love.

 Try to avoid responses that justify that you do love them because you did x,y,z for them lately.

 Ending The Backtalk In Your Home